aistats/aistats2024/camera.md

 11. The reference section should be titled "References".
 The references listed at the end of the paper can follow any style as long as it is used consistently.
+12. The reproducibility checklist should be placed after the "References" section and titled "Checklist".
-12. Please consider the following colorblind-friendly guidelines for introducing color in your figures and plots:
+13. Please consider the following colorblind-friendly guidelines for introducing color in your figures and plots:
     <https://usabilla.com/blog/how-to-design-for-color-blindness>.
-13. Further formatting instructions can be found in the `sample_paper.pdf` file available at
+14. Further formatting instructions can be found in the `sample_paper.pdf` file available at
     <http://aistats.org/aistats2024/AISTATS2024CameraReadyPaperPack.zip>.